 Please visit our online portal to report your data

 Full details on the information to be reported is available under 'Record keeping requirements' and the Regulations (PDF, 72KB).

 Reporting must be done via the online portal.

-The reporting period runs from 1 July through to 15 August.
+The reporting period runs until 15 August 2017.

 Some small businesses are exempt from the requirement to report.
 Exemptions apply to independent producers that produce less than:

 If you exceed the limit in one liquor category, you must collect and report information about all of your wholesale liquor transactions.
 Exemptions do not apply to importers.